algolia/kubernetes-hands-on/04-pods/README.md

 In this section we will learn what is a pod, deploy your first container, configure k8s, and interact with k8s in the command line.

+The base job of kubernetes is to schedule pods.
+Kubernetes will choose how where to schedule them.
+But it has a base assumption that a pod can be killed/restarted when whenever it wants to.
+So keep in mind that a pod is **mortal**.

 Let's start to deploy this docker image https://hub.docker.com/r/mhausenblas/simpleservice/.
 It's a stateless python JSON API that answers on: